Which place is cheaper, Bucharest or Heraklion?

 When we compare the travel costs of actual travelers between Heraklion and Bucharest, we can see that Heraklion is more expensive.
 And not only is Bucharest much less expensive, but it is actually a significantly cheaper destination.
 So, traveling to Bucharest would let you spend less money overall.
 Or, you could decide to spend more money in Bucharest and be able to afford a more luxurious travel style by staying in nicer hotels, eating at more expensive restaurants, taking tours, and experiencing more activities.
 The same level of travel in Heraklion would naturally cost you much more money, so you would probably want to keep your budget a little tighter in Heraklion than you might in Bucharest.

-Bucharest is bigger, and its population is about 13.7 times larger than the population of Heraklion.
-When comparing the population of Heraklion vs. Bucharest, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
-So, always research the type of place that you want to visit and the activities that interest you.
+Bucharest has a larger population, and is about 10 times larger than the population of Heraklion.
+When comparing the sizes of Heraklion and Bucharest, keep in mind that a larger population does not always imply the destination has more attractions or better activities.
+So, always research the type of place that you want to visit along with the activities and attractions that interest you.

 Both places have a temperate climate with four distinct seasons.
 As both cities are in the northern hemisphere, summer is in July and winter is in January.